gvwilson/sensibleadventures/iffy/iffy.md

 but didn't want to get rid of---at least, not yet.
 The largest picture was of the Union Jack being raised in Hobart after London fell to the machines.
-A smaller one beneath it showed what was left of city, drowned and abandoned.
+A smaller one beneath it showed what was left of the drowned and abandoned city.

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.
-An adult Marine with three stripes on her sleeve gestured for them all to sit.
+A Marine with three stripes on her sleeve gestured for them all to sit.
 She studied them for a heartbeat, eyes jumping from one to the next, then said,